edwardsmith999/flowmol/runs/Intrinsic_Interface/README.md

 `python Analyse_data_and_pickle.py`

-Not you need numpy and matplotlib.
+Note you need numpy and matplotlib.
 The default behaviour of this script is to read the summary.p file (which is included from the data used in the paper above).
 If you want to analyse your own data, delete or rename this summary.p folder and a new one will be created from your data.